eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/008-getting_started/008-quick_start.md

 ### PHP Debugging

-The Zend Debugger detects and diagnoses errors in PHP code situated on local or remote servers:
+The debugger detects and diagnoses errors in PHP code situated on local or remote servers:

 <!--ref-start-->

 To debug a PHP script situated on your workspace:

  1. Set breakpoints at the relevant locations in your script by double-clicking the Marker Bar (located at the left of the editor area) at the relevant line.
 A blue ball appears to indicate that a breakpoint is set.
- 2. From the main menu, select **Run | Open Debug Dialog**  -Or- right-click the file in PHP Explorer view and select **Debug As | Open Debug Dialog**.
+ 2. From the main menu, select **Run | Debug Configurations**  -Or- right-click the file in PHP Explorer view and select **Debug As | Debug Configurations**.
- 3. To create a new configuration, double-click the 'PHP Script' category.
+ 3. To create a new configuration, double-click the **PHP CLI Application** category.
- 4. Enter all relevant information and click Apply and Debug.
+ 4. Enter all relevant information and click **Apply** and **Debug**.

 <!--ref-end-->